boudra/chainsauce/README.md

 - Reuse the exact same codebase to build queryable databases for any chain
 - Separation of concerns, event sourcing builds the database, another service can serve it
 - Easily testable, it's just a single function ✨
-- It's fast, events are cached for super fast database rebuilds ⚡️
+- Super fast database rebuilds with cached events ⚡️

 ## Storage options